andylithia/Thinkpad-X13-Hackintosh-Improved/README.md

 ## Installation Guide

-Before starting, please make sure to disable the secure boot option in your UEFI bios, otherwise it will refuse to boot from USB.
+1. Before starting, please make sure to disable the secure boot option in your UEFI bios, otherwise it will refuse to boot from USB.

-Please follow the["Making the installer in macOS"](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#downloading-macos-modern-os) guide precisely.
+1. Please follow the["Making the installer in macOS"](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#downloading-macos-modern-os) guide precisely.
 The other methods (making installers on windows and linux) doesn't work for me.

-After OS installation is done, you need to open the EFI partition and copy everything over.
+1. After OS installation is done, you need to open the EFI partition and copy everything over.
 Please refer to the ["OpenCore Post-Install"](https://dortania.github.io/OpenCore-Post-Install/) steps.

-Use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) option 2 to fix the DPI, otherwise the scaling will be too small.
+1. Use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) option 2 to fix the DPI, otherwise the scaling will be too small.

+1. Swap the Windows (Command) and Alt key (Option) in the keyboard settings.

 ## QoL Improvements

 * Trackpad delay is fixed by modifying `EFI/OC/Kexts/VoodooPS2Controller.kext/Contents/PlugIns/VoodooPS2Trackpad.kext/Contents/Info.plist`.
 Now typing on the keyboard doesn't disable the Trackpad for too long.
 * `intwl.kext` Doesn't work on my machine + OS version, so I replaced it with `AirportItlwm.kext`
 * An ICC profile is provided.
 The X13 display covers 100% sRGB but it's much smaller than the DCI-P3 standard Apple products come with, so color recreation is not as good.

+## What Doesn't Work

+* The AX201 WiFi card does not show all the hotspots, and the WiFi selection drop-down menu is very slow.